ajaysenareddy/urDashboard/README.md

 * **State Management Thinking**: UI interactions mimic `useState` and `useEffect` behavior
 * **Scalability**: The structure can easily be refactored into React or integrated with Payload CMS

-> This build showcases not just my frontend abilities, but my judgment in selecting the right tools for the right context—while maintaining clean, scalable code.

 ---

 ## 💡 Installation